 Getting the right treatment is critical.
 When seeing a doctor, take your record of sleep, such as the daytime symptoms of sleep apnea that you experience (fatigue, depression, etc).
 It’ll be great if your bed partner accompanies you and tells the doctor what they noticed.

 Sleep apnea symptoms and treatment require the right solution for each symptom.
 These include:

-- Continuous Positive Airway Pressure.
+- Continuous Positive Airway Pressure or CPAP.
 It’s a mask that fits over the nose or mouth to keep airways open.
 So, you’re able to breathe.

 - Oral Appliance Therapy.
 This device holds the tongue in a position comfortable to breathe.

 - Positional Therapy.
 An alternative to treating obstructive sleep apnea symptoms in men and women is changing sleep position.
-This includes wearing a device around the waist or back to stay sleeping on the side.
-Not the most comfortable, but it’s not about comfort, it’s about use.
+Know the best sleep position here.

 - Lifestyle Changes.
 Quitting smoking and drinking, and avoiding bad food habits, are as effective as a professional device, and will help reduce sleep apnea.